-Students that wish to pursue data science degree programs might be curious about their options for reliability and relevance.
-There is currently not a single organization that provides accreditation for data science programs specifically.
-However, the Accreditation Board for Engineering and Technology (ABET) provides accreditation for educational institutions that offer degree programs related to computer technology, analysis, and engineering.
+There is not a single organization that provides accreditation for data science programs.
+There are organizations that accredit related program areas.
+For example the Accreditation Board for Engineering and Technology (ABET) provides accreditation for degree programs related to computer technology, analysis, and engineering.

-Some minors in data science can also be found within business degree programs, which should hold accreditation through the Association to Advance Collegiate Schools of Business (AACSB).
-Regardless of which path you choose with your data science degree, you should ensure that your program has received the right type of accreditation prior to enrolling.
-Programs that promote data science specifically may be accredited by either regional or national accreditation – which can have an impact on transfer-ability and reliability.
+Some minors in data science are under the business school.
+You can look for accreditation through the Association to Advance Collegiate Schools of Business (AACSB).
+Regardless of which path you choose with your data science degree, you should ensure that your program is accredited at some level.
+Look for regional or national accreditation.
+This can have an impact on transfer-ability and reliability of your courses.

 Types of Data Science Degrees

 Data Science degree programs can be applicable to many different career fields.
 This program includes topics in computer science, statistics, and business analysis.
 You may study specialized fields such as healthcare.
 This degree helps students use data to create information and helpful solutions for the businesses in which they work.
 Students may learn more about the methods required to analyze data sets to gather information for reports or programs.

 Business Analytics Degree

 The competition and desire for growth present in business is fed by the use of analytics.
 This degree program is increasingly popular for upcoming business professionals and MBA earners.
 Students look closer at the data and analysis.
 This is useful for enticing more customers, and driving in more profit for businesses.
 Business analytics degrees are sometimes partnered with MBA and Information Technology degree programs.